+A Device Key to retrieve a group key from a GKB which is received from the local MIH User.

-A Multicast Address Database which stores a multicast address table, which has the following two columns at least: mihf_group_id and multicast_address.
+A Multicast Address Database which stores a multicast addresses table which has the following four columns: mihf_group_id, multicast_address, mgk and sa_id.
 The multicast_address on a row is associated with the group designated by the mihf_group_id recorded on the same row.
-Additionally, the multicast_address may have an attribute which indicates if it is defined at Layer 2 or 3 of the protocol stackSAID.

-MIHF of an MN

-Indispensable components relevant to group manipulation and group commands are listed as follows:

-A Device Key.

-A verification key.
-The key is for verification of a signature made by the Command center.

-A Group Database which stores a groups table, which has the following three columns at least: mihf_group_id, group_key and multicast_address.
-A row of the table tells that the MN belongs to the group designated by the mihf_group_id.
-The group has the group_GroupGroupkey and is associated with the multicast_address.
-The multicast_address may have an attribute which indicates if it defined at Layer 2 or 3 of the protocol stack.

-MIH User of an MN
+Additionally, the multicast_address may accompany an attribute which indicates if it is defined at Layer 2 or 3 of the protocol stack.
+The mgk is the one derived from the latest GKB targetted to the group of the mihf_group_id.
+The sa_id is the SAID for the mgk.
+A Multicast Address Database may also have a saids table which has the following two columns at least: mihf_group_id and sa_id.
+A saids table stores all the SAIDs which have ever been assigned to the group of the mihf_group_id.
+A saids table is used to check if a generated SAID is unique up to the group.
+If a SAID is chosen monotoneously increasing for instance, the saids table is not necessary.

+It is assumed that the MIHF is able to obtain in some way a multicast address associated with a Group MIHF ID.
+The multicast address may be contained in the MIH_Net_Group_Manipulate.request received from the MIH User.
+In this case, if the TargetGroupIdentifier in the received request is not registered in the database, obtain the multicast address associated with the TargetGroupIdentifier and update the database with the DestinationIdentifier and the associated multicast address.

 The MIHF of the Command center receives an MIH_Net_Group_Manipulate.request which is generated by the MIH User, the MIHF generates and sends an MIH_Net_Group_Manipulate indication message to a multicast group.
 Note that this behavior depends on the ResponseFlag parameter.
 When “ResponseFlag=1”, the MIHF will generate MIH_Net_Group_Manipulate request message.
 When “ResponseFlag=0”, the MIHF will generate MIH_Net_Group_Manipulate indication message.
 In this example, we assume “ResponseFlag=0”.

 Generate a Source MIHF ID TLV using its own MIHF ID.